cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 The first format populates the `hostname` and `address` fields in the `gp_segment_configuration` catalog table with the hostname and address values provided in the input configuration file.
 The second format populates `hostname` and `address` fields with the same value, derived from host.

-The Greenplum Database coordinator always uses the value -1 for the segment ID and content ID.
+The Cloudberry Database coordinator always uses the value -1 for the segment ID and content ID.
 For example, seg_prefix<segment_id> and dbid values for `QD_PRIMARY_ARRAY` use `-1` to indicate the coordinator instance:

 ```shell
 QD_PRIMARY_ARRAY=cdw~cdw~5432~/gpdata/coordinator/gpseg-1~1~-1